MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/shell-script.md

 ---
-title: Shell Script | Azure Pipelines or Team Foundation Server
+title: Shell Script
+titleSuffix: Azure Pipelines & TFS
 description: Learn all about how you can execute a bash script when you are building your code in Azure Pipelines and Team Foundation Server (TFS) ms.topic: reference ms.prod: devops